top of page

 Question: How will my beef be shipped to me?

-Answer: We ship your beef frozen in a sturdy cardboard box with 2 inch styrofoam.
+Answer: We ship your beef frozen in a sturdy cardboard box with recyclable/compostable insulation and dry ice.
 You have the option to choose between overnight and 2 day shipping.
 Both are fine options.

 Question: Will I be able to track my package?

 Answer: Yes.
-We work closely with UPS to ensure quality service and timely deliveries.
+We work closely with FedEx to ensure quality service and timely deliveries.
 You will be notified when your package has shipped and also be given your tracking number.

 Question: When will my package be sent to me?